 You can find the most up to date information on the Egyptian Tourism Authority website.

-If you’re travelling with a tour group or booking your own guided tour, you don’t need to worry about how to get to Giza.
-If you’re travelling on your own, you’ll need to rent a car (really don’t recommend this option unless you have an iron will or a death wish.
-Traffic in Cairo is beyond intense and very chaotic!) or use public transportation.
+If you’re travelling around Giza on your own, you might consider renting a car.
+But I really don’t recommend this option unless you have an iron will or a death wish.
+Traffic in Cairo is beyond intense and very chaotic!
+Your best option is to use public transportation.

 Public transportation is cheap and relatively easy.
 If you’re staying in Cairo, find the nearest metro station and take a train to El Giza station (Line 2).
 The downtown metro stations of Sadat, Md.Naguib and Attaba are all on Line 2, but if you enter from Naseer Metro Station (Line 1), you’ll have to change over at Sadat Metro Station.

 Once you get off at El Giza station, you’ll see several waiting mini vans heading west toward the pyramids.
 Alternatively, you can take a micro bus, regular bus or taxi from here the rest of the way.

 Taking a taxi to the Pyramids of Giza is a good alternative, as cab fare is reasonable.
 Just make sure you use a metered taxi or agree to a set price before you get in.
 Don’t be afraid to haggle either.
 There are three types of taxis in Cairo; black, white and yellow.
 The black taxis are older, so they don’t have air conditioning, and often don’t have meters.
 The white taxis are newer and do have air conditioning and meters, so these are your better option.
-The yellow taxis are more expensive and are professionally run.
+The yellow taxis are more expensive and professionally run.
 They also have air conditioning and meters.